 These activities will keep employees invested and engaged.
 Virtual breakout rooms are great for conducting such engagement activities for remote workers.

-6 – Boost employee engagement with better work-life balance
+6 – Boost employee engagement with a better work-life balance

-Maintaining a healthy work-life balance is crucial to combat stress and avoid employee burnout.
+Maintaining a healthy work-life balance is crucial to combat stress and avoiding employee burnout.
 These two factors are majorly responsible for employee disengagement at the workplace.